mritul/twarx-bot/README.md

 #### <b> What the second parameter stands for </b>

-`like` : The graph returned is based on the likes the requested user's tweets have received.
+`like` : The graph returned is based on the likes the requested profile's tweets have received.

-`retweet` : The graph returned is based on the rewteets the requested user's tweets have received.
+`retweet` : The graph returned is based on the rewteets the requested profile's tweets have received.

 <em>Note :- Disable all permissions for the bot in the channels not required in order to prevent the bot from responding in all the channels in the server</em>

-#### Feel free to open an issue/PR for any further feature additions or address bugs
+#### Feel free to open an issue/PR for any further feature additions or addressing bugs